 Where: The Noguchi Museum is located at 9-01 33rd Road (at Vernon Boulevard), Long Island City.
 Find detailed directions for public transportation or driving here.

 Socrates Sculpture Park is located at 32-01 Vernon Boulevard in Long Island City, at the intersection of Broadway.
-Noguchi and Socrates are a short walk from each other and both on the FREE LIC Art Bus route in Queens.
+Noguchi and Socrates are a short walk from each other in Queens.

 When: Socrates Sculpture Park is open every day from 10:00 am – sunset.
 The Noguchi Museum is open:

 - Monday & Tuesday: CLOSED

 How Much: Socrates Sculpture park is always FREE to the public.
 The Noguchi Museum is FREE on the first Friday of every month.
 Here are the admission rates at other times:

 - General admission: $10

 How Long: 1-2 hours for both, unless you attend a family program or special event

 Amenities: Both places have bathrooms, but I suspect that those at The Noguchi Museum are better.
 Strollers, food and drink are not allowed inside The Noguchi Museum.
 A few backpack carriers are available for loan at the front desk.

 The Noguchi Museum has a cafe and gift shop where you can purchase lamps and furnishings designed by Isamu Noguchi.